Gene Kiniski: In other media

 Kiniski went into acting on occasion, appearing in the 1978 Sylvester Stallone movie Paradise Alley, as well as Double Happiness (which also starred Sandra Oh) and the made-in-Vancouver cult film Terminal City Ricochet (with former Big Valley regular Peter Breck), playing a bit role as a policeman.
 On the TV side, he appeared as one of the wrestling legends interviewed on The Comedy Network series Wrestling with the Past, and he served as a commercial pitchman in several TV ads aired in the Vancouver area.
 He also made an appearance on an episode of the CBUT arts and entertainment magazine show Zero Avenue in 1993, discussing art with host/interviewer Christine Lippa in a Vancouver-area art gallery.

 Death

 On April 4, 2010, Jim Ross reported on his blog that Kiniski had "taken a turn for the worse and is battling to stay alive.
 'Big Thunder's' cancer has spread to his brain and some speculate that is just a matter of time [before he dies]".
 Kiniski died on April 14, 2010, aged 81, at his home in Blaine, Washington.
-A celebration of his life was held on April 25, 2010, at Kiniski's Reef in Point Roberts, USA, where Gene often appeared at his son Nick's tavern.
+A celebration of his life was held on April 25, 2010, at Kiniski's Reef in Point Roberts, where Gene often appeared at his son Nick's tavern.